 Since May 2005, we have been certified to participate in Title IV programs on a provisional basis.
 We submitted our application for recertification in March 2008 in anticipation of the expiration of our provisional certification on June 30, 2008.
 The Department of Education did not make a decision on our recertification application by June 30, 2008 and therefore our provisional certification to participate in the Title IV programs has been automatically extended since that time on a month-to-month basis until the Department of Education makes its decision.
 See Item 1, Business - Regulation - Regulation of Federal Student Financial Aid Programs - Eligibility and certification procedures.
-There can be no assurance that the Department of Education will recertify us or that it will not impose conditions or other restrictions on us as a condition of granting us provisional certification following our pending change in control or approving our pending recertification application or with respect to any future recertification.
+There can be no assurance that the Department of Education will recertify us or that it will not impose conditions or other restrictions on us as a condition of granting us provisional certification.
 See Item 1A, Risk Factors - If any of the education regulatory agencies that regulate us do not approve or delay their approval of any transaction involving us that constitutes a "change in control," our ability to operate or participate in the Title IV programs may be impaired.
-If the Department of Education does not renew or withdraws our certification to participate in the Title IV programs at any time, our students would no longer be able to receive Title IV program funds.
-Similarly, the Department of Education could renew our certification, but restrict or delay our students' receipt of Title IV funds, limit the number of students to whom we could disburse such funds, or place other restrictions on us.
+If the Department of Education does not renew or withdraws our certification to participate in the Title IV programs at any time, our students would no longer be able to receive Title IV funds, limit the number of students to whom we could disburse such funds, or place other restrictions on us.
 Any of these outcomes would have a material adverse effect on our enrollments and us.